BirdeeHub/birdeeSystems/README.md

-Just me learning how to use nix.
-I actually started making nixCats before using nixOS.
+Just me learning how to use nix

----

-asus rog fx504gd and Mac 9,1

-only x86_64-linux
+I wouldn't suggest installing any of the final configurations on your own machine but most stuff is importable separately

 ---